South Korea: Yoon apologizes for declaring martial law – DW – 12/07/2024

 South Korea's President Yoon Suk Yeol addressed the nation on Saturday ahead of a vote in parliament to impeach him.

+It was the first time he appeared before the public since plunging the country into political chaos four days earlier.

-"I am very sorry and would like to sincerely apologise to the people who were shocked," Yoon said.
+"I am truly sorry and would like to sincerely apologize to the people who were shocked," Yoon said.

-"I leave it up to my party to take steps to stabilise the political situation in future, including the issue of my term in office."
+"I leave it up to my party to take steps to stabilize the political situation in future, including the issue of my term in office."

 He added that there will be no second martial law order.

-"There are rumours that martial law will be invoked again.
+"There are rumors that martial law will be invoked again.
 Let me be clear.
 There will never be anything like a second martial law," Yoon said in an address to the nation.

-Yoon stressed that he would not shirk legal or political responsibility for the martial law declaration, adding that he would leave it to his conservative party to come up with measures to stabilize politics, "including matters related to my term in office."
+Yoon also said he would not shirk his legal responsibility over the incident.

 Ruling party head says Yoon must resign

-Meanwhile, South Korea's ruling party leader Han Dong-hoon said an early resignation of President Yoon Suk Yeol is unavoidable as he is no longer able to carry out public duties.
+Meanwhile, South Korea's ruling party leader Han Dong-hun said an early resignation for Yoon was unavoidable because he is no longer able to carry out public duties.

 "The normal performance of the president's duties is impossible under the (current) circumstances, and an early resignation of the president is inevitable," Han told reporters.